Sentiment Analysis

 where

-optimizes this with Rust’s parallelized text processing, reducing runtime by ~25% compared to Python’s pandas
+Under the Hood: Exploratory analysis costs polars optimizes this with Rust's parallelized text processing, reducing runtime by ~25% compared to Python's pandas for

 3. Preprocessing